-Butte County Association of Governments unmet transit needs.
-Members of the public hearing.
-For consideration in the 2021/22 Transit Needs Assessment comments need to be received by Thursday, March 25, 2021.
+Butte County Association of Governments is requesting comments from the public on unmet transit needs.
+Members of the public are invited to submit comments by mail, email, phone, internet or via Zoom at our public hearing.
+For consideration in the 2022/23 Transit Needs Assessment comments need to be received by Thursday, March 24, 2022.